Dhuls-Scratch/Scratch-Follower-Crawler/README.md

 # Scratch-Follower-Crawler
-Crawls Followers for their user id
+Crawls Followers for their user id.
+Not finished.
 # License
 Copyright 2021 Dhuls-Scratch